AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-filter.md

 {{otherfiltersfiltersection}}

-The [Filter list](manage-filters.md#filters-list) is automatically updated based on your filter configuration.
-You can see the configured filters in the [Active filter bar](manage-filters.md#active-filter-bar).
+The [Calculated metrics list](cm-manager.md#filters-list) is automatically updated based on your filter configuration.
+You can see the configured filters in the [Active filter bar](cm-manager.md#active-filter-bar).